Tides of Chaos: How Baldur's Gate 3 tackles the pure RNG of D&D-inspired dice rolls

 So I guess the first question would be congrats on Early Access, and how is that whole thing going now?
 Three days in, right?

 Pechenin: Yes.
 Three days almost exactly.
 Actually, it's been way bigger than we were expecting.
-You might have seen tweets by our founder Swen Vinke.
+You might have seen tweets by our founder Swen Vincke.
 That it's, it's been phenomenal.
-We're seeing so many people playing we're seeing a lot of data come in.
+We're seeing so many people playing, we're seeing a lot of data come in.
 And it's very interesting to see what players get up to.
-It's very cool to see them spend so much time in character creation, which we try to polish up as much as possible.
+It's very cool to see them spend so much time in character creation, which we tried to polish up as much as possible.
 So it's been a blast.
 And our kind of worst fears have not shown themselves while our biggest hope, that we will pull off something that feels like D&D, has come together.

 Is there One Secret Trick to pulling off Early Access?
 What's your one big piece of advice on something all studios attempting an Early Access campaign should make sure they're doing when they take on that process?